rever0f/zshadow-eidlon/zse.md

 ### Server

-> A computer lets you make more mistakes faster
-> than any invention in human history - with the
-> possible exceptions of handguns....
+> There is only one satisfying way to boot a
+> computer.

-> - Mitch Ratcliffe
+> - J.H.
+Goldfuss

 ---
 =data-y='919.10004' data-z='-1592.5' data-rotate-x='-90' data-scale='0.91'